 pmol/mol = 10–12 mole of trace substance per mole of dry air

-Dry mole fraction requires either drying air samples prior to measurement or correcting the measurement for water vapour.
+Dry mole fraction requires either drying of air samples prior to measurement or correcting the measurement for water vapour abundance.
 When drying is impossible or the correction would add substantial uncertainty to the measurement, wet mole fractions can be reported instead.
 This must be clearly indicated in the metadata of the observational record.

 The appropriate unit for expressing amount of substance is dry-air mole fraction, reported as ppm (parts per million, i.e. µmol/mol), ppb (parts per billion, i.e. nmol/mol) or ppt (parts per trillion, i.e. pmol/mol).
 A “v” has often been appended to these units to indicate mixing ratio by volume.
 When reporting mole fractions as volume mixing ratios, one assumes the atmosphere to be an ideal gas.
 Deviations from the ideal under GAW conditions can be large (such as for CO2), so the use of mole fraction is strongly preferred because it does not require an implicit assumption of ideality of the gases and, more importantly, because it is also applicable to condensed-phase species.
 In general, the use of SI units is highly recommended.